aryaprasad08/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+* New Prototype: Light that senses when someone enters the room, also is timed based on how long the room is booked for.
-Our new prototype uses a lamp light, vibrations, and soft chimes to indicate room changes.
-See costumes here: costumes Ib.pdf
+* * Changes include: vibrations, and soft chimes to indicate room changes.
+* Costume prototype (this would include vibration and/or sound)

-Use this link to access storyboards: [https://drive.google.com/file/d/1ciAeErSYydt6YHpsM3TdmpUdVhnnLOYU/view?usp=sharing](https://github.com/aryaprasad08/Interactive-Lab-Hub/blob/Fall2025/Lab%201/Storyboard%20strip%201b.pdf)
+* Use this link to access storyboards: [https://drive.google.com/file/d/1ciAeErSYydt6YHpsM3TdmpUdVhnnLOYU/view?usp=sharing](https://github.com/aryaprasad08/Interactive-Lab-Hub/blob/Fall2025/Lab%201/Storyboard%20strip%201b.pdf)

-Here is the video for prototype testing:
+* Here is the video for prototype testing: https://drive.google.com/file/d/1lZOXsLnzuMxw086NuXe7IDtopj7kKWZX/view